IMPORTANT FLU UPDATE 1/29/2018

-We are in the midst of the 2016-2017 Influenza (“flu”) season, and activity is high across the region and the United States.
-Our top priority at University of Maryland Upper Chesapeake Health is the health and safety of our patients, staff, visitors and community.
-We are therefore implementing a modified visitor policy to help prevent the spread of flu.
-The following modified visitor policy is effective immediately and will remain in effect until further notice:
+In the midst of the 2017-2018 flu season, University of Maryland Upper Chesapeake Health (UM UCH) continues its focus on the health and safety of its patients, staff, visitors and community.
+Our hospitals have implemented a limited visitor policy to help prevent the spread of flu.

-- No one under the age of 18, unless they are a patient or the parent of a patient, is permitted to visit inpatient units within the medical center.
-Exceptions may be made for “compassionate care” visits
+- No visitors under the age of 18, unless they are a patient or the parent of a patient

-If you think you or someone in your family has influenza, get plenty of rest at home; drink fluids like juice, water, or hot tea; and take an over-the-counter pain reliever for muscle aches and fever.
+If you think you or someone in your family has the flu, get plenty of rest at home; drink fluids like juice, water, or hot tea; and take an over-the-counter pain reliever for muscle aches and fever.
+If you think you need to see a physician, reach out to your family doctor first.
+If you do not have a family doctor, University of Maryland Upper Chesapeake Health partners with three conveniently located Choice One Urgent Care Centers in Fallston, Aberdeen and Forest Hill.
+Visit http://choiceoneuc.com/ for more info.

 - High or prolonged fever